thehatkid/WPRelive/README.md

 WPRelive is licensed under MIT license, see [LICENSE](LICENSE) file for more details.
 WPRelive is free and open source software.

-This is an unofficial project, it is not made or endorsed by Microsoft Corporation and/or Bing.
+This is an unofficial project, it is not made, authorized, endorsed by, or in any way offically connected with Microsoft Corporation, or any of its subsidiaries or its affiliates.